robertwenner/comics/doc/metadata.md

 ```

 The `title` is most important: if a comic doesn't have a title for a given
+language (or if the title is empty or contains only spaces), it doesn't
-language, it doesn't exist in that language.
-When code processes a comic, it
+exist in that language.
+When code processes a comic, it always asks for the
-always asks for the comic's language by looking at the `title` metadata.
+comic's language by looking at the `title` metadata.
+This is a convenient
-This is a convenient mechanism to keep a language out: When you want to
+mechanism to keep a language out: When you want to support a new language,
-support a new language, you can already translate and add everything except
+you can already translate and add everything except the title, and only when
-the title, and only when all comics are available in that language and
-you're ready to go, add the titles.
+all comics are available in that language and you're ready to go, add the
+titles.

 The `published.where` field tells where the comic is published.
 You can use
 any names you like.
 In particular, this should *not* be a domain name for a